mohwasim97/project_ideas/README.md

 Personal Computer - The best way to learn how a Computer works is by making and programming one yourself.

 Automated Pet Feeder - Coming home late and haven't fed your pet yet?
 Create and program a feeder to automatically do this for you at set times.

+# VR/AR

+Chatroom (VR) -Create a space for people to hang out and chat, with thier own custom appearance.

+Destroy everything (VR) - Release all your anger out in a room where everything can be destroyed into millions of pieces.

+Recreate a memory/dream (VR) -Relieve a nostalgic moment in your life by bringing it into reality, virtual reality.

+Build your house (VR) - Walk through your home and add things which you would like to have or improve upon.

+Fight your fears (VR) - Expose yourself to the things you are afraid of and conquer those fears once and for all.

+Stunts (VR) - Always wanted to take part performing stunts in action movies?
+You won't have to worry about breaking any bones in your body.

+Anti-Gravity (VR) - Simulate the feeling of being in Space, even leaping on another planet.

+Escape Room (VR) - Create a room, with a theme of your choice, designing it to make it challenging but not impossible to beat.

+Room Decorating (AR) - Be able to see items within the real confines of your home.

+Dressing Room (AR) - Allow yourself to see how clothes and accessories look on your body before you buy.

+Racetrack (AR) - Add obstacles into your racetrack and set the cars off around your room.

+Item analyser (AR) - Scan an item to give you details of it, including the best deals you can get.

+Indoor Zoo (AR) - Bring the Lions and Giraffes into your living room.